 Food.
 It fuels us, makes us happy, makes us sleepy, sometimes grumpy, occasionally sneezy, rarely bashful, and if we eat too much we need to see a doc because we’re dopey.
 What better place to experience multiple continents’ worth of cuisine than Disney World?
-During our extended vacations, we make a point to try new restaurants, plan ahead, and we’re usually the crazy ones on the computer at 7 am, 180 days before our check-in date to book our dining reservations.
+During our extended vacations, we make a point to try new restaurants, plan ahead, and we’re usually the crazy ones on the computer at 7 am, 180 days (60 days during the phased reopening) before our check-in date to book our dining reservations.
 We’ve done Disney on a budget and as if we were able to ‘make it rain’ with more than nickels.
 Here are some of our favorite tips on saving money while dining at Disney World.

 1 – Breakfast